-Curtiss-Wright Selected by ELV to Provide Cost-Effective Telemetry System for the European Space Agency's New Vega-C Launcher
+Curtiss-Wright Selected by ELV to Provide Cost-Effective Telemetry System for the ESA's New Vega-C Launcher

 ASHBURN, Va. – February 8, 2017 -- Curtiss-Wright’s Defense Solutions division announced today that it has been selected by Italy’s ELV SpA (Avio Group), the prime contractor on the Vega-C Launcher System and GPM Development and Qualification Program for the European Space Agency (ESA), to provide a COTS-based telemetry data system for the new launcher.

 The mid-sized Vega-C is designed to deliver government, commercial, and science payloads weighing three tons or less, such as small satellite constellations to low-earth orbit.
-As this market is especially cost sensitive, ESA’s goal is for the Vega-C launcher to serve as a next-generation launch vehicle that is able to support the same or greater mission objectives as the original Vega launcher, but at reduced cost.
+As this market is especially cost-sensitive, ESA’s goal is for the Vega-C launcher to serve as a next-generation launch vehicle that is able to support the same or greater mission objectives as the original Vega launcher but at a reduced cost.
 Curtiss-Wright’s cost-effective COTS electronics systems approach was selected to support this challenging performance/cost target.

 The Vega-C rocket will be launched from Europe’s Spaceport in Kourou, French Guiana.
 ESA’s requirement for Vega-C flights include a minimum of three launches per year, with expected demand for at least four per year.
 Curtiss-Wright will develop and manufacture the telemetry system for Vega-C at its facilities in Dublin, Ireland.

 Ireland’s industrial and research participation in the programs of ESA is coordinated by Enterprise Ireland in collaboration with the Department of Jobs, Enterprise, and Innovation.